Tianxiang-C/ctx/content/en/event/PhD-application-sharing/index.md

 location:
 address:

-summary: VooV Meeting url: https://meeting.tencent.com/dw/68CRNnUxkZUa
+summary: "VooV Meeting url: https://meeting.tencent.com/dw/68CRNnUxkZUa

-Meeting ID：846-312-336
+Meeting ID：846-312-336"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.